GenomicsAotearoa/long-read-assembly/docs/pages/day2a_assembly.md

     ```
 This should only take a few minutes to complete.

-You can keep track of the run w/ the `squeue` command.
+You can keep track of the run with the `squeue` command.

 !!! terminal "code"